Ninja Gaiden (2004 video game): Online competition

 The Master Ninja Tournaments were a series of three online contests held by Microsoft and Tecmo in 2004.
 They took place over Xbox Live, and were open to participants in Europe, Japan, and North America.
 Winner selection was based on the scores achieved through playing Ninja Gaiden or its Hurricane Packs.
 Players had 14 to 24 days to complete the required games and submit their scores to an online scoreboard.

 The first two tournaments formed regional qualification stages for a live Ninja Gaiden Master Tournament World Championship, held on September 25 at the TGS 2004.
 Competition for places was intense, with both tournaments breaking records for online participation in Xbox Live events.
 Six of the highest scoring players from Europe and North America won bokkens bearing Itagaki's signature, and five regional winners were selected to proceed to the final.
 Here, the finalists simultaneously played a custom game drawn from Hurricane Pack 2 while commentators called out the action.
 They had 15 minutes to complete the game and post the highest score; the winner emerged only in the last 20 seconds, when Yasunori Otsuka cleared the game and outscored his rivals.
 At the award ceremony, the finalists received their prize plaques from Itagaki.

 The tournaments were not without controversy.
 Players complained about Microsoft's tardiness in posting the official rules for the first playoff, and it was believed that the top posted score was not achievable by fair means.
 Officials, however, stated that the score was possible, and allowed the results to stand.
 In the second playoff, Microsoft initially named the runner up as the North American finalist, after disqualifying the winner for no publicly stated reason, but eventually had to send the second runner up to Tokyo when the first was unable to produce a passport in time.

 Master Ninja Tournament 3 started on September 27 and lasted 26 days.
 Rankings were decided by scores obtained while playing Hurricane Pack 2, and the prizes were Tecmo apparel and Team Ninja games.
-This marked the end of official tournaments for Ninja Gaiden, although Microsoft have retained the ranking boards for players to upload their scores.
+This marked the end of official tournaments for Ninja Gaiden, although Microsoft has retained the ranking boards for players to upload their scores.